WebAssembly/component-model/design/mvp/CanonicalABI.md

     return i
 ```
 The `HandleTable` class maintains a dense array of handles that can contain
-holes created by the `remove` method (defined below).
-These holes are kept in a
+holes created by the `remove_or_drop` method (defined below).
+These holes are
-separate Python list here, but an optimizing implementation could instead store
+kept in a separate Python list here, but an optimizing implementation could
-the free list in the free elements of `array`.
-When adding a new handle,
+instead store the free list in the free elements of `array`.
+When adding a new
-`HandleTable` first consults the `free` list, which is popped LIFO to better
+handle, `HandleTable` first consults the `free` list, which is popped LIFO to
-detect use-after-free bugs in the guest code.
+better detect use-after-free bugs in the guest code.

 The `get` method is used by other `HandleTable` methods and canonical
 definitions below and uses dynamic guards to catch out-of-bounds and